MewPurPur/GodSVG/README.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b implement-gradients`
-3. Make your modifications.
+3. Make your modifications, add them with `git add .`
 4. Commit your changes: `git commit -m "Implement linear gradients"`
 5. Push to the branch: `git push origin implement-gradients`
 6. Create a new pull request and describe your changes in detail.

-Since the app is in early development, tidiness is not as important as work being done, so feel free to use a different PR workflow you're comfortable with.
+This is the preferred workflow, but tidiness is not as important as work being done, so feel free to use a different one you're comfortable with.
 To report bugs, use Github's issue form.
 Before contributing features, please make sure to first post a proposal in Issues and have it approved.

 ## License